Skip to main content

 Educator, college administrator, and business owner Terrell Strayhorn, who currently serves as Provost and Senior Vice President of Academic Affairs at Virginia Union University, emphasizes the importance of belonging in his book College Students’ Sense of Belonging: A Key to Educational Success for All Students, 2nd Edition.
 According to Strayhorn, belonging—with peers, in the classroom, or on campus—is a critical dimension of success at college.
 It significantly influences a student’s academic adjustment, achievement, aspirations, and even their decision to stay in school.

 Supporting Strayhorn’s perspective, a recent Stanford-led study reinforces the idea that fostering a sense of belonging can dramatically affect college retention rates.
 The study involved more than 26,000 students across 22 four-year universities and found that students who are encouraged to feel that they belong are more likely to complete their first year.
-One of the primary barriers to first-year completion is the feeling among some students that they don’t fit in and that college is not for people like them.
+A primary barrier to first-year completion is the perception among some students that they don’t belong and college is not the right fit.
 This is particularly crucial for stopouts, who may feel disconnected or believe that college is not for people like them.
 The challenges they face, such as difficulties in making friends or struggling academically, can exacerbate feelings of alienation, making it even harder to reintegrate into the academic community.

 Statistics further highlight the urgent need for educational institutions to create inclusive and supportive communities: